CORPORATE SOCIAL RESPONSIBILITY SOLUTIONS

 Biodiversity is a concept that is defined as the natural diversity of living organisms in the environment.
 It includes a range of ecosystems, species and genes.
 One of the suspected main factors in the contribution to the decline of honeybees is the lack of biodiversity due to large acres of mono-crops and the building of towns, cities and everything that comes with an expanding population of humans.
 By ensuring biodiversity and promoting the benefits we can assist our honeybees by providing an abundance of different nectar and pollen.

 Our bees don’t just make beautiful honey for us every year, they’re doing us a huge service by pollinating our crops and ensuring biodiversity for many plants.

-Bees are desperately needed in our urbanised environment and every colony does their part, which is why we endeavour to increase our colony numbers to 500 by 2025.
+Bees are desperately needed in our urbanised environment and every colony does their part, which is why we endeavour to increase our colony numbers by 50% before 2025.

 With more and more companies getting involved through their Corporate Social Responsibility policies, we have found that this is an incredible mutually beneficial arrangement for all parties involved.

 It is a distinctively unique opportunity for companies to get more involved in what we do as Bee Farmers, and hopefully will eventually help us raise enough money for us to sustain ourselves in the future when we reach our colony target.

 We are here to make a difference to our environment and long lasting partnerships with our sponsors, we would love for you to be as invested in the bees as we are!
 If you are interested in getting involved you can contact us here, and we'll send you a more comprehendive booklet, we're looking forward to hearing from you.